liamwalsh1980/Milestone-Project-2/README.md

 * Once the user reads the modal message and clicks the close button, the form refreshes.
 I used a click function and the location.reload method to achieve this.
 This was sourced using <a href="https://stackoverflow.com/questions/5404839/how-can-i-refresh-a-page-with-jquery" target="_blank">Stack overflow</a> to help with reloading the form when a user submits their details.

+* The user will then receive a bespoke auto-reply thanking them for their feedback and prompting them to have a go at the quiz.
+This is in the form a link back to the website quiz page.

 [Back to top ⇧](#the-euro-football-quiz)

 ### Answers page design